c2siorg/Webiu/README.md

 ## APIs and Integrations

 - **GitHub API**: Used for fetching real-time data such as project details, issue counts, contributors, forks, and stars.
+- **Google Gemini API**: Powers the AI chatbot to assist users with inquiries about the website and its projects.
 - **Database Integration**: MongoDB is used to store project and contributor data efficiently.

 ## Future Goals